 Non-Wharton courses: Before taking any non-Wharton course, it’s a good idea to check to see if course credit will be substitutable for a program’s requirements.
 Please use these on-line systems:

-Transfer Credits – External Course Approval Tool (XCAT) – Wharton Students OR External Transfer Students.
+Transfer Credits – All requests need to be made through the External Course Approval Tool (XCAT) – Information for Wharton Students .
 XCAT reviews are handled by the faculty advisor.
 Visit Marketing Concentration to find the advisor’s contact information.